Nothing is more important than your family. A home security system gives you full protection.

-With so much of our time being spent on the road it’s crucial to ensure that your child is secure in the best car seat.
-Choose a car seat designed to meet or exceed safety standards and follow the directions for a proper install.
+With so much of our time being spent on the road, it’s crucial to ensure that your child is secure in the best car seat.
+Choose one designed to meet or exceed car seat safety standards and follow the directions for a proper install.
 Now that you’ve learned about several factors to consider before you purchase a car seat, different types of car seats, and some of the top recommendations, we are confident you’ll make a better choice in protecting your little one.

 In most states, children are required by law to stay in a car seat until age 4, and in a booster seat until age 8.
 It also varies by state.